Passive Investing Ideas: Unlocking the Power of Investor Psychology

 The Foundations of Passive Investing

-Passive investing is based on the premise that it is challenging to outperform the market consistently.
+Passive investing is based on the premise that it is challenging to consistently outperform the market.
 This strategy involves purchasing securities that mirror stock market indexes, such as the S&P 500, and holding them for an extended period.
 The goal is to achieve market returns while minimizing costs and trading activity.
 As noted by sources, passive investing targets strong returns in the long term by reducing the amount of buying and selling, but it is unlikely to beat the market and result in outsized returns in the short term.

 The Role of Psychology in Investing